squarcleconsulting/ukrefimpactmined/README.md

 ---------------------------------------------------
 # Usage

 These codes were tested on OSX 10.13.6 and Ubuntu 16.04.5 LTS.
 They had not been tested on Windoze machine but you may be able to run them with cygwin installed.

-master.sh is the master shell script for running sequentially, (1) refimpact/refimpact.R, (2) stmBase-nostem/stmBase-nostem.R, and (3) stmManyTop/stmManyTop.R.
-Because of licencing restriction on the use of the [UK Impact Case Studies](http://impact.ref.ac.uk/CaseStudies/Terms.aspx), we cannot redistribute these case studies.
+master.sh is the master shell script for running (1) refimpact/refimpact.R, (2) stmBase-nostem/stmBase-nostem.R, and (3) stmManyTop/stmManyTop.R sequentially.
+Because of licencing restriction on the [UK Impact Case Studies](http://impact.ref.ac.uk/CaseStudies/Terms.aspx), we cannot redistribute these case studies.
 Bewarned that (3) will take approximately 5 days to complete.
 Also note that there are dependencies on (1), (2) and (3).

 ### Download the Whole Collection
 By default, refimpact.R assumes that the user has manually downloaded the entire collection and saved the file in ukrefimpact/inputs/ImpactOnly.csv.
 Do the following to download the collection: